-In FY 21-22 the City completed desk and onsite unit inspections for thirteen (13) rental HOME-Assisted properties.
-The City created a schedule and coordinated with property managers (American Family Housing, HOPE, SG Realty and Newstart) verify compliance with the Department of Housing and Urban Development (HUD) HOME regulations.
-The monitoring included the review of relevant tenant, maintenance, financial, and administrative files.
+In FY 22-23 the City of South Gate enlisted the services of Avant-Garde Inc. to complete onsite desk and unit inspections for ten (10) rental HOME-Assisted properties.
+The City created a schedule and coordinated with property managers (HOPE, South Gate Realty and Newstart) to verify compliance with the Department of Housing and Urban Development (HUD) HOME regulations.
+The monitoring included reviews of relevant tenant, maintenance, financial and administrative files.
 The monitoring team also reviewed property standards and compared them to HUD requirements and other applicable regulations.